-10 REGULATORY INFORMATION FOR CO ALARMS
+REGULATORY INFORMATION FOR CO ALARMS

-WHAT I EVELS OF CO CALISE AN ALARM?

-Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
-They are measured in parts per million (ppm) of CO over time (in minutes) UL2034 Required Alarm Points\
+WHAT LEVELS OF CO CAUSE AN ALARM?
+Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times is described below.
+They are measured in parts per million (ppm) of CO over time (in minutes).

+UL2034 Required Alarm Points\:

-- If the Alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. - If the Alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES. .
-If the Alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES. - \ Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RF
+- If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. - If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES. - If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES.

+Approximately 10% COHb exposure at levels of 10% to 95% Relative

-The unit is designed not to Alarm when exposed to a constant level of 30 ppm for 30 days.
+The unit is designed not to alarm when exposed to a constant level of 30 ppm for 30 days